JRRS1982/Kata/README.md

-# Leet Code Solutions
+# Code Kata

 This repository holds Kata that i have collected and completed on the Leetcode training platform.
-It has been useful to work on these kata locally as it allows me to group them and write test cases / notes.
+It has been useful to work on these kata locally as it allows me to group them and write test cases / store notes.

 If you  have been granted access to my template repo, you will find the kata template I am replicating for each test [here](https://github.com/JRRS1982/Templates/tree/main/node-ts-jest-kata)